 2. Sort and Declutter Before Packing

-Packing things you don’t need takes up time, fuels stress, and wastes money.
+Packing things you don’t need takes time, fuels stress, and wastes money.
 Moving is the best time to shed stuff you’ve been hanging onto for no good reason.

 - Go Room by Room — This includes clothes, books, kitchenware, furniture, etc.